-Unlike sprouting though, microgreens typically require soil in order for them to grow (although large commercial producers may use felt grow mats).
-Whereas you can grow sprouts in a jar or other container using just water in 2-5 days.
+Microgreens typically require soil in order for them to grow in a week or two.
+Whereas, you can grow sprouts in a jar (or other container) using just water in a matter of days.

-The new plant needs energy from the sun in order to succeed in reaching their full potential.
-So if you’re eating these you’re not only taking in their incredible range of nutrients but you’re also taking in their energy.
+The new plants needs energy from the sun in order to succeed in reaching their full potential.
+So if you’re eating these, you’re not only taking in their incredible range of nutrients, but you’re also taking in their energy.

 How do you use microgreens?